John A. Hilger: Later war service

 In September 1942, Hilger was promoted to colonel.
-From that same month, he commanded the 320th and then the 344th Bomb Groups in Florida, which were equipped with B-26 Marauder bombers, until July 1943.
+From that same month, he commanded the 320th and then the 344th Bomb Groups in Florida, which were equipped with Martin B-26 Marauder bombers, until July 1943.

 From July to October 1943, Hilger served in with the 14th Air Force in Kunming, China as the commander of the Operational Training Unit Bomb Group in the China Burma India Theater.
 He also commanded the 1st Bomb Group of the Chinese-American Composite Wing, but was prohibited from flying combat missions due to fear that he would be executed by the Japanese if captured due to his participation in the Doolittle Raid.

 For the last 18 months of World War II, Hilger served in the Western Pacific as a special plans officer on the staff of Admiral Chester Nimitz, who was the commander-in-chief Pacific area.

 Cold War

 Hilger was assigned to Army Air Force headquarters in January 1946.
 He worked in the Pentagon where he served as chief of internal policy—a branch of the plans division—until August 1948.
 He then attended the Air War College and, after graduation, was assigned to the 307th Bomb Wing as commander.
 The 307th is located at MacDill Air Force Base in Florida.
 From September 1949 to March 1950, he served as commander of the 306th Bomb Group, which was also at MacDill.